Flooring Installation Cost in Denver (2026)

 Community❓Common Questions

-Standard flooring replacement does not typically require a permit in Denver.
-However, if your project involves structural changes like replacing floor joists or subfloors, you must obtain a residential construction permit, which typically costs between $35 and $330.
+Standard surface replacement does not require a permit, but structural work like subfloor or joist replacement requires a Denver residential construction permit, which typically costs between $35 and $330.

 📊Our Methodology